NVIDIA/nvbench/docs/benchmarks.md

 Note that NVBench still requires a CUDA compiler and runtime even if a project only contains CPU-only benchmarks.

-The `is_cpu_only` property of the benchmark toggles between GPU and CPU-only measurements:
+The `set_is_cpu_only` property of the benchmark toggles between GPU and CPU-only measurements:

 ```cpp
 void my_cpu_benchmark(nvbench::state &state)